Intercultural Ministry (B.S.) | 120 Credits

 - Establish a comprehensive strategy for effective communication in intercultural ministry.

-- Effectively train teens to influence their world with the Gospel of Jesus Christ.
+- Effectively train those they lead to influence their world with the Gospel of Jesus Christ.